aws-samples/aws-parallelcluster-megatron/TUTORIAL.md

 ```bash
 aws ec2 describe-subnets --query 'Subnets[].{VPC:VpcId,SUBNET:SubnetId,AZ:AvailabilityZone}'
 ```

+Take note of the Ids to properly configure the cluster environment.

 This sample also requires an S3 bucket and a EC2 key pair.
 You can use the following AWS CLI commands to create new ones: